 A mentor or coach.

-Having a business coach or mentor is essential when you are first starting your small business, but even if you already have a business established, you might still benefit from hiring a mentor or coach.
+Having a business coach or mentor is essential when you are a young small business owner, but even if you already have a business established, you might still benefit from hiring a mentor or coach.

 Business coaches can be hired, or you could choose someone you admire or trust who has been successful in your community.
 But don’t stop meeting with your coach or mentor once you have opened your business.
 Instead, continue to meet with them for at least the first few months after you start your business.
 They may still have some useful tips for refining your business.
 The time and money investment of doing so will likely be worth it as you might be able to avoid some of the mistakes the mentor or coach made with their business in the past.